Former Fed staffers urge U.S. Senate to reject Shelton nomination

 By Jonnelle Marte

 The Fed alumni said Shelton, who has advocated for a return to the gold standard and questioned the need for the central bank, has "a decades-long record of writings and statements that call into question her fitness for a spot on the Fed's Board of Governors."
-The letter was signed by 38 former Fed staffers, including two former Fed bank presidents.
+The letter, which is still open for signatures, was signed by 44 former Fed staffers as of Friday morning.
+The listincluded former vice chairman Alan Blinder andat least three previous Fed bank presidents, including Richard Fisher, former president of the Dallas Fed.

 "The Fed has serious work ahead of it," the former Fed staffers wrote.
 "While we applaud the Board having a diversity of viewpoints represented at its table, Ms. Shelton's views are so extreme and ill-considered as to be an unnecessary distraction from the tasks at hand."